MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 # required metadata

 title: The default Azure Information Protection policy | Azure Rights Management
-description: Use the following information to understand how the default policy for Azure Information Protection is configured.
+description: Understand how the default policy for Azure Information Protection is configured.
 If you modify the default policy, you can reference these values to return your policy to the defaults.
 manager: mbaldwin
-ms.date: 08/08/2016
+ms.date: 08/25/2016
 ms.topic: article
 ms.prod:
 ms.service: rights-management